Skip to content

 Check Description

-PolicyGrant Signature valid; expiresAt not passed; constraints valid
+PolicyGrant signature Signature valid; expiresAt not passed; constraints valid

-SBA Signature valid; expiresAt not passed; authorization.grantId references a valid PolicyGrant
+SBA signature Signature valid; expiresAt not passed; in full-chain mode, authorization.grantId references the presented PolicyGrant

 Usage